 Below is her request:

-Dear Nadia, I am so sorry for your loss. البقية في حياتك
+Dear Maha, I am so sorry for your loss. البقية في حياتك

 أعزيكي في وفاة المرحومة والبقية في حياتك.
 (This means, my condolences on the death of the departed). الحب يا عزيزي I would like to make a request that you do a post on what you told me about Jeanette’s funeral.
 Me and my husband were both deeply touched.
 I want to share this with my daughter who’s inpatient at the Eating Disorder Unit in London.
 This will be your present to me and my family. والله يرعاكم